BestTimesToVisit.com Logo

 Old Montreal cobblestone charm

-Wander through Old Montreal's captivating streets, where history whispers from every cobblestone.
-Discover hidden courtyards, admire the architecture, and soak in the unique atmosphere.
-Best experienced in the late afternoon when the sun casts a warm glow on the buildings.
+Wander through Old Montreal's captivating streets, taking in the historic architecture and charming boutiques.
+Pause for a coffee at a local café and soak in the atmosphere.
+Best experienced in the late afternoon when the sun casts a warm glow on the stone buildings.

 Underground City exploration

 Hike or bike up Mount Royal for breathtaking panoramic views of the city skyline and the St. Lawrence River.
-In the fall, the foliage is spectacular.
-Pack a picnic to enjoy amidst nature's beauty.
+Find a quiet spot to relax and enjoy the fresh air; it's especially magical at sunset.
+Pack a picnic for an extra special treat.

 Jean-Talon Market immersion

 Immerse yourself in the vibrant atmosphere of Jean-Talon Market, one of North America's largest farmers' markets.
-Sample local cheeses, fresh bread, and exotic fruits.
+Sample local cheeses, fresh bread, and seasonal fruits—a feast for the senses.
 Go early for the best selection and to avoid the crowds.

 See all 8 things to do →